 Dates of Program:

-Includes: Roundtrip airfare to Italy; all regional and local transportation; lodging for the duration of the program; breakfast on class mornings; 17 evening meals; classroom access; tour and excursion fees; weekend excursions; and a medical travel insurance plan.
+Includes: Roundtrip airfare to Italy; all regional and local transportation; lodging for the duration of the program; breakfast in the Dolomites, Sorrento, and Rome; 17 evening meals; classroom access; tour and excursion fees; weekend excursions; and a medical travel insurance plan.

 Additional Costs: Georgia Southern or Armstrong State tuition & fees for 6 credit hours of course enrollment; additional meals beyond those included; incidental expenses and souvenirs.